aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 ### 2.3 Track C — Read/write splitting

-1. **Engine + endpoint?** (must be Aurora cluster or RDS Multi-AZ DB cluster — not RDS Single-AZ, not community)
-2. **How will you flip connections to read-only?** (manual `setReadOnly(true)` / Spring `@Transactional(readOnly=true)` / Hibernate)
+There are eight read/write splitting codes, and users routinely pick the wrong one because they reason about code names instead of behavior. **Do not ask the user which plugin they want.** Ask about the behavior they need, one decision at a time, then map the answers to a code with the §5.12a matrix.
+State the code you landed on and *why*, so the user can correct a wrong assumption.

+**Behavior questions (ask in order; group for expert users):**

+1. **One datasource, or separate reader/writer pools?** Does a single datasource need to serve both reads and writes, or do you already run separate writer and reader datasources?
+   - *Separate pools* → **no read/write splitting plugin.** Give each datasource its own endpoint and `failoverMode` (`strict-writer` / `strict-reader`); reader-endpoint DNS already balances readers.
+Stop here (see §3.6b).
+   - *One datasource* → continue.
+2. **Who should decide reader vs writer — the driver or the app?**
+   - *The driver, per statement, by inspecting SQL* (`SELECT` → reader, writes → writer) → an **`auto*`** code.
+Also load `sqlParser` before it and add the `jsqlparser` dependency.
+Best when you can't or don't want to change application code.
+   - *The application, by signalling read intent* via `setReadOnly(true)` or Spring `@Transactional(readOnly=true)` → a **"manual"** code.
+3. **How are reader/writer hosts discovered?**
+   - *From cluster topology* (Aurora cluster or RDS Multi-AZ DB cluster) → a **topology** code.
+   - *From two fixed endpoints* you provide (community DB, RDS Proxy, custom routing; no topology) → an **`srw*`/simple** code (needs `srwReadEndpoint` + `srwWriteEndpoint`).
+Not for RDS Single-AZ.
+4. **Aurora Global Database?** Do you need home-region-aware routing across regions (constrain connections to a home region, optionally Global Write Forwarding)?
+   - *Yes* → add the **`gdb*`** prefix.
+   - *No* → single-region code.

+   → Answers 2–4 select the exact code from the §5.12a matrix.
+Confirm it back to the user.

+5. **Reader load balancing — how should reads be spread across readers?** This is where most read/write-splitting tuning lives, so ask all four parts (they apply to whichever code you picked; see §5.12c and §17.3a):
+   1. **Sticky reader or fresh reader per query?** Default is *sticky*: the connection picks one reader when it enters a read-only phase and reuses it.
+Set `queryLevelLoadBalancing=true` for *per-query* balancing — a fresh reader is chosen on each read-routing decision.
+Per-query spreads load more evenly but rotates connections more and reduces per-reader cache locality.
+(With `auto*` codes, each `SELECT` is a routing point, so reads rotate per query; with manual codes, a routing decision happens on each `setReadOnly(true)`.)
+   2. **Which reader gets picked?** `readerHostSelectorStrategy`: `random` (default), `roundRobin` (deterministic rotation — pair with per-query balancing), `leastConnections` (requires the internal pool), `weightedRandom`, or `fastestResponse` (requires the `fastestResponseStrategy` plugin).
+See §7 / §17.5.
+   3. **Should the writer also serve balanced reads?** `loadBalancingIncludeWriter=true` adds the writer to the reader-balancing pool (only meaningful with per-query balancing).
+Default is readers-only.
+   4. **Re-executed prepared statements:** with per-query balancing, `allowStatementRecreationOnConnectionSwitch` (on by default) re-creates a re-executed `PreparedStatement`/`CallableStatement` on the newly chosen reader so it follows the rotation.
+Mention the stream/LOB/pending-batch fallback (§5.12c).
+Only suggest turning it off if the user reports a problem with statement re-creation.
-3. **Internal connection pool?** Strongly recommended with R/W splitting plugins.
-Without it, every `setReadOnly()` flip can open a fresh physical connection to the target host, so a transactional app that toggles read-only mode frequently churns connections heavily and may run into per-instance limits.
-The wrapper's internal pool keeps a per-instance pool keyed by `clusterId`, so flips become cheap.
+6. **Internal connection pool?** Strongly recommended with R/W splitting plugins.
+Without it, every `setReadOnly()` flip (or automatic switch) can open a fresh physical connection to the target host, so an app that changes read/write role frequently churns connections heavily and may run into per-instance limits.
+The wrapper's internal pool keeps a per-instance pool keyed by `clusterId`, so switches become cheap.
 Also required for the `leastConnections` reader strategy.
 (Default to recommending `connectionPoolType=hikari` unless the user has a strong reason against it.)
-4. **Reader load balancing strategy?** (random / round-robin / leastConnections / weightedRandom / fastestResponse — see §7)
-5. **Multi-region (GDB)?** (drives `gdbReadWriteSplitting` vs `readWriteSplitting`)
-6. **Custom or non-RDS endpoint?** (drives `verifyInitialConnectionRole` warning)
+7. **Custom or non-RDS endpoint?** (drives the `verifyInitialConnectionRole` warning)

 ### 2.4 Track D — Performance tuning